What should be included in our Student Mental Health Agreement?

 Does the Student Association need to be affiliated with NUS to take part in the project?

-No; whilst the project is hosted by NUS Scotland, we are funded by the Scottish Government and not by NUS Scotland.
+No, whilst the project is hosted by NUS Scotland, we are separately funded by the Scottish Government.